dgraph-io/dgraph/README.md

 See the [Roadmap](https://github.com/dgraph-io/dgraph/issues/1) for list of working and planned features.

 Your feedback is welcome.
-Feel free to [file an issue](https://github.com/dgraph-io/dgraph/issues) to direct the development of DGraph.
+Feel free to [file an issue](https://github.com/dgraph-io/dgraph/issues) when you encounter bugs and to direct the development of DGraph.

 There's an instance of DGraph running at http://dgraph.xyz, that you can query without installing DGraph.
 This instance contains 21M facts from Freebase Film Data.
 See the [query section below](#querying) for a sample query.